 L. Subsequent Events

-Management has evaluated subsequent events through February 28, 2018 the date which the financial statements were available to be issued
+Management has evaluated subsequent events through March 19, 2019, the date the financial statements were available to be issued, and determined that the following event occurred subsequent to the reporting period that are required to be disclosed.